 - Overranked Soldier: General Melchett, as an exaggeration of the "lions led by donkeys" stereotype of the British Army during the war.
 He's incompetent and frankly quite mad.

-- Pervy Patdown: Blackadder accuses Captain Darling of this when Darling frisks him during the Mole Hunt episode.Darling: I'm only doing my job, Blackadder.
+- Pervy Patdown: Blackadder accuses Captain Darling of this when Darling frisks him during the Mole Hunt episode.Blackadder: So in the name of security, sir, everyone who enters the room has to have his bottom fondled by this drooling pervert?Darling: I'm only doing my job, Blackadder.

 Blackadder: How convenient that your job is also your hobby.

 - In the final episode.Darling: Made a note in my diary on the way here.
 Simply says: "Bugger".

 - Averted in the same episode with a Narrative Profanity Filter:Edmund: [after learning that Haig was completely useless in getting him out of the trenches] ...I think the phrase rhymes with "clucking bell".

 - Pun-Based Title: It is, after all, the fourth series.